GRU-M4573r/chatbottest-com/Personality.md

 **Questions**

-Do you think the voice and tone fits with its users?
+Do you think the voice and tone fit with its users?

 -----